Management licences typically authorise industrial practices to possess one or more types of fixed radiation gauges.

-Where a person is submitting an application for a new management licence, on behalf of another person, the person submitting the application must provide a letter of authority from the proposed licence holder that (electronic files can be attached with your application):
+Where a person is submitting an application for a new Management Licence, an application to vary an existing Management Licence or a notification on behalf of another person, the person submitting the application or the notification must provide, or have previously provided, a letter of authority from the proposed licence holder that (electronic files can be attached with your application):

 - authorises the person to lodge an application for a management licence